Liberal Alliance (Denmark): Ideology and platform

 In 2011, the party opposed the government's entry of Denmark into the Euro Plus Pact and continues to maintain a staunch opposition to Denmark entering the eurozone.
 On the matter of European Union membership, the party supports a radically reinvented European Union based on free trade and in 2022 called for a "slimmed down" EU based solely on economic partnership while restoring political sovereignty from Brussels to national parliaments.
 Individual politicians in the Liberal Alliance and its youth wing support Denmark exiting the EU (Danexit), although remaining in the single market.
 The Liberal Alliance is the only party in Denmark that supports nuclear power.
 In 2009, the party voted against subsidies for environmentalist renovations without significant tax cuts.
 In 2011, the Red–Green Alliance and the Liberal Alliance were the only parties whose MPs supported equalising MPs' age of retirement with the rest of the country.

 The Liberal Alliance has supported the rights of same-sex couples to marry and adopt, helping to pass both into law.
 The party opposed the reintroduction of border controls in 2011 and supported the dismantling of them later in that year.
 It supports ending the ban on foreigners owning holiday homes in Denmark.
 On 30 August 2011, with 5.0% voter support, Simon Emil Ammitzbøll-Bille told on air to Danish Radio that a vote for the Liberal Alliance is a vote for free hashish.
 Voter support increased to 7.5% following the statement.
 In parliament, the party supported the reduction of vehicle registration fees.

+After 2019, the party has become vocally critical of what it deems as "woke ideology" in universities and public education.
+The party is opposed to legal gender-change for minors, and to drag shows being shown to children.